Dark Energy Survey Year 3 results: Cosmological constraints from galaxy clustering and galaxy-galaxy lensing using the MagLim lens sample: Results

 \subsection{Unblinding}

 After passing all the tests outlined in \cite{y3-3x2ptkp} and summarized in Sec.~\ref{subsec:ppds}, we unblinded the \maglim\ results.
-We then updated the covariance matrix so that its elements were computed at the best fit parameter values found in the unblinded run.
+We then updated the covariance matrix so that its elements were computed at the best fit parameter values found in the $3\times2$pt unblinded run.
 The clustering parameters (galaxy bias $b$ multiplied by $\sigma_8$) were found to be smaller in the unblinded result compared to the original parameters assumed in the covariance computation, and therefore the updated covariance matrix assumed less clustering.
 Since the error bars on $w(\theta)$ on large scales are dominated by cosmic variance, they were considerably smaller ($\sim 50\%$) in the new covariance matrix.
 We then reran all the chains and discovered that the fit to all cosmological models considered in this work was poor.
-With the old covariance matrix, our analysis passed our requirement on goodness-of-fit for unblinding.
-However, the best-fit $\Lambda$CDM model with the new covariance matrix had $\chi^2=463$ for 373 data points, and hence $p< 10^{-3}$.
+With the old covariance matrix, our analysis passed our requirement on goodness-of-fit for unblinding ($p>0.01$).
+However, the best-fit $\Lambda$CDM model with the new covariance matrix had a PPD goodness-of-fit $p< 10^{-3}$.

 The problem was localized to be related to the two highest redshift lens bins.
 We include a comprehensive discussion of our tests after unblinding in the Appendix~\ref{sec: appendix unblinding results}, and summarize here our conclusions.
 We found that the model struggled to provide a consistent fit to both galaxy clustering and galaxy-galaxy lensing amplitudes on the last two tomographic bins.
 One way to demonstrate this is to allow the galaxy bias in clustering to differ from the bias in galaxy-galaxy lensing with the ratio in the $i^{th}$ lens bin given by a parameter $X_i$.
 On large scales where the linear bias assumption is valid, $X_i$ are expected to be equal to unity at the percent level (see e.g. \cite{Pen1998}).
 This is true for the lowest 4 bins, but in the last two bins we obtain $X_5=0.77\pm 0.10$ and $X_6=0.54\pm0.07$ when combining the 2$\times$2pt data vector with cosmic shear (see equivalent results at fixed cosmology in \citet{y3-2x2ptbiasmodelling}).
 These values of $X$ in the highest redshift bins, the bins in which the redshifts of galaxies are most difficult to determine, pointed to problems with these two bins.
 If we had been running with a more appropriate covariance matrix pre-unblinding, we would very likely have made the decision to drop the last 2 bins.
 Therefore, in what follows, we present results using only the four lowest redshift bins.
 This results in an appropriate model fit to both \LCDM and $w$CDM, with $p=0.02$.
 We have not identified yet a specific systematic origin for these issues, but a calibration problem for high photometric redshifts (where the available spectroscopic references are extremely sparse) is highly plausible.